CraigBuilds/asyncua_simulated_fsm/README.md

 The address space creates the opcua nodes on initialisation, and has properties (getters and setters) for the node values.
 It uses an XML UANodeSet to configure the address space.
 It also has a method to register a callback that will be triggered when the COMMAND node is written to.
-This is used by "MyServer" to transition the FSM.

 For example: